Tohoku University of Art and Design

 Tohoku University of Art and Design (東北芸術工科大学, Tōhoku geijutsu kōka daigaku) is a private university in Yamagata, Yamagata, Japan.
+Established in April 1992 by the governments of Yamagata Prefecture and Yamagata City, it was the first university in Japan to be built with government funds and then turned over to be operated as an entirely private institution.
+The university offers undergraduate and graduate programs through its Faculty of Arts and Design Engineering departments.

 History

 Established in April 1992 by the governments of Yamagata Prefecture and Yamagata City, the Tohoku University of Art and Design is the first venture of its kind in Japan where a university built with funds by the government has been turned over to be operated as an entirely private university.